FAReTek1/slatch/src/sa/readme.md

 if you want a typescript version of scratchattach, i dont recommend using this.
 I do not _know_ typescript, but i can _code_ it.
 But that does not mean my code is good.

+# differences from python scratchattach

+- timouts are in **milliseconds**, not seconds
+- async using promises